How to Reuse the Cell Value (reference) in a formula

 The delimiter between the Sheet name and the cell reference is ALWAYS an exclamation mark (!)

-If you change the Sheet name, automatically Excel will changes the reference
+If you change the Sheet's name, Excel will automatically change the reference in the destination cell.

 Copy a formula with references